-FocuStat is a five-year project funded by the Research Council of Norway, operating from January 2014 to December 2018.
-The project group consists of Professor Nils Lid Hjort (project leader), Gudmund Hermansen and Kristoffer Hellton (PostDocs), Sam-Erik Walker and Céline Cunen (PhDs).
+FocuStat is a five-year project funded by the Research Council of Norway, operating from January 2014 to January 2019.
+The project group consists of Professor Nils Lid Hjort (project leader), Gudmund Hermansen and Kristoffer Hellton (PostDocs), Sam-Erik Walker (PhD), and Céline Cunen (PhD completed 2018; PostDoc since 2019).
 Other PhD and Master's level students are also associated with the project (see the Who We Are list); in particular, PhD students Vinnie Ko and Emil Aas Stoltenberg are active participants and take part in weekly group meetings.
 Also, check out our Facebook page, with photos and informal reports from conferences, workshops, research kitchens, some general discussion, etc.

 About the project

 Statistics is the science of reaching decisions under uncertainty and is in many respects a far-ranging success story, permeating nearly all substantive sciences and areas of society where data are collected.
 It has used around hundred years to reach its present state of high maturity and uniform usefulness.
 In broad strokes, the four main areas associated with

 - nonparametrics (models with high- or infinite-dimensional parameters)